ksu-is/TalentHawkREVISED/README.md

 # TalentHawk - Simple Soccer Player Analytics

 A beginner-friendly web application for comparing soccer player statistics.
-Built with Python, Flask, and basic HTML/CSS.
+Built with Python, Flask, and HTML/CSS.

 ## What This App Does